PX4/PX4-Devguide/flow_lidar_setup.md

 ## Local Position Estimator (LPE)
 --------------------------------------------------------

 LPE is an Extended Kalman Filter based estimator for position and velocity states.
-It uses inertial navigation and is similar to the INAV estimator below but it dynamics calculates the Kalman gain based on the state covariance.
+It uses inertial navigation and is similar to the INAV estimator below but it dynamically calculates the Kalman gain based on the state covariance.
 It also is capable of detecting faults, which is beneficial for sensors like sonar which can return invalid reads over soft surfaces.

 ### Flight Video Indoor
 {% youtube %}https://www.youtube.com/watch?v=CccoyyX-xtE{% endyoutube %}